marcelofelman/case-studies/Databricks.md

-# A quick guide to get started with Databricks
+# Helpful stuff for Databricks on Azure

+Pointers & resources to navigate Databricks on Azure.

 ## Databricks